AdaCore/learn/intro_to_ada.rst

     end C_API;

-In the C code, we simply have to declare the function using the ``extern`` keyword.
+In the C code, we simply have to declare the function using the :c:`extern` keyword.
 For example:

 .. code-block:: c